UK National Emergency: CHILDREN AT RISK

 On examining the case referenced via the link above, one is left wondering why local authorities were so afraid of a child in their care, having unmonitored contact with a non-abusive grandparent, especially as the girl is 'special needs'?
 Has the girl suffered abuse while in care?
 Are they afraid of what she may say to her Nan?
 Again, the importance of providing an ILG is highlighted.

 To dismiss the concerns and evidence here presented, as 'rare' or 'minor' when compared to the bigger picture of generally protecting children, is to remain stoically, anaesthetised to the harsh, facts of reality.
-Thousands of children are suffering very serious levels of abuse in Britain every year, both in care and in the family home.
 Professionals, parents, and local authorities alike, are collectively, covering up crimes and silencing victims either, through ignorance, denial, direct complicity, and/or coercion.

 How is it possible with up to 2,000 children a month being taken into LA care, that the United Nations Child Protection Committee can state in their JULY 2014 Report, that arrest and conviction rates of abusers for crimes against children in Britain, remain "extremely low"?
 How can that BE?